LeeWannacott/DataCamp-Projects/README.md

 # DataCamp-Projects
 Note: (Py = Python , R = R statistical package).
-Github sometimes has problems with viewing Juypter Notebook files if this occurs enter notebook URL at https://nbviewer.jupyter.org/
+Github sometimes has problems viewing Juypter Notebook files if this occurs enter notebook URL at https://nbviewer.jupyter.org/

 # 1. Discovery of Handwashing.
 (Dr. Ignaz Semmelweis).
 This project looks into the effect the advent of handwashing had on the proportion of deaths at clinics.